-Box III-1.
+Box 3.1.
 GEM Simulations of the Benefits of Greater Euro Area Competition

-GEM simulations increasing competition in euro area product and labor markets to U.S. levels reported in Bayoumi, Laxton, and Pesenti (2003) imply that such reforms would provide a wide range of benefits to the euro area and the rest of the world (Table III-1).
+GEM simulations increasing competition in euro area product and labor markets to U.S. levels reported in Bayoumi, Laxton, and Pesenti (2004) imply that such reforms would provide a wide range of benefits to the euro area and the rest of the world (see Table 3.1).
 In particular:

-- Euro area real GDP rises by 121⁄2 percent, fueled by a 20 percent increase in the capital stock and an 8 percent increase in hours worked.
-About two-thirds of these benefits to output are attributable to product market reforms, and the remainder to labor markets. - The percentage rise in euro area consumption is only about two-thirds of the percentage increase in GDP, reflecting both the large rise in investment and the real depreciation of the euro as higher output in the euro area lowers the real exchange rate. - The rest of the world benefits, as the real depreciation of the euro makes consumers elsewhere richer and higher euro area demand increases imports from the rest of the world.
-In particular, foreign consumption rises by 1.3 percent, about one-sixth of the increase in the euro area. - > The increases in welfare are substantial.
-Welfare rises by the equivalent of $2\frac{1}{2}$ and $1\frac{1}{4}$ percent of steady state consumption in the euro area and the rest of the world, respectively.
-Welfare rises less than consumption in the euro area because of higher hours worked, emphasizing the value of using a welfare-based measures of benefits as opposed to using (say) the increase in output or consumption. - Euro area wages and prices become more flexible.
-As an illustration, the sacrifice ratio-defined as the output cost of permanently lowering inflation by one percentage point-falls from two to under one-and-a-half.
-This makes it easier for the European central bank to use monetary policy to stabilize the cycle. - The increase in domestic output is relatively invariant when key parameters are changed (except that the impact of labor market reforms depends on the response of hours worked to movements in real wages), but the size of the spillovers to the rest of the world is quite sensitive to the chosen values for a number of important parameters, most notably the substitutability of home and foreign goods. - Dynamic simulations indicate that reforms increase investment rapidly, but the benefits to consumptions are more delayed (Figure III-1).
+- Euro area real GDP rises by 12^{1/2} percent, fueled by a 20 percent increase in the capital stock and an 8 percent increase in hours worked.
+About twothirds of these benefits to output are attributable to product market reforms, and the remainder to labor markets. - The percentage rise in euro area consumption is only about two-thirds of the percentage increase in GDP, reflecting both the large rise in investment and the real depreciation of the euro as higher output in the euro area lowers the real exchange rate. - The rest of the world benefits, as the real depreciation of the euro makes consumers elsewhere richer and higher euro area demand increases imports from the rest of the world.
+In particular, foreign consumption rises by 11/4 percent, about one-sixth of the increase in the euro area. - The increases in welfare are substantial.
+Welfare rises by the equivalent of 21⁄2 percent and 11⁄4 percent of steady-state consumption in the euro area and the rest of the world, respectively.
+Welfare rises less than consumption in the euro area because of higher hours worked, emphasizing the value of using a welfare-based measure of benefits as opposed to using (say) the increase in output or consumption. - Euro area wages and prices become more flexible.
+As an illustration, the sacrifice ratio-defined as the output cost of permanently lowering inflation by 1 percentage point-falls from two to under one-and-a-half.
+This makes it easier for the European Central Bank to use monetary policy to stabilize the cycle. - The increase in domestic output is relatively invariant when key parameters are changed (except that the impact of labor market reforms depends on the response of hours worked to movements in real wages), but the size of the spillovers to the rest of the world is quite sensitive to the chosen values for a number of important parameters, most notably the substitutability of home and foreign goods.

+• Dynamic simulations indicate that reforms increase investment rapidly, but the benefits to consumptions are more delayed (see Figure 3.1).
 After an initial boom funded from abroad, consumption falls below baseline for a time as investment booms and real interest rates rise before increasing as capacity rises.
 If the reforms are not fully credible, the consumption response becomes further elongated.

 To explain the key linkages behind these results, it is useful to focus initially on product markets.
 Increased competition across firms raises desired output, thereby increasing the demand for investment and labor.
 There is an investment boom as it is less costly in the long run for firms to buy more capital than hire more labor, as capital can be produced while the supply of labor is less flexible.
-Higher output at home reduces local prices compared to their foreign counterparts, and this real depreciation boosts consumption abroad by making foreign consumers wealthier.
-In addition, domestic price stickiness is reduced as greater competition increases the loss to the firm allowing prices deviate from their desired level if prices were fully flexible.
+Higher output at home reduces local prices compared with their foreign counterparts, and this real depreciation boosts consumption abroad by making foreign consumers wealthier.
+In addition, domestic price stickiness is reduced as greater competition increases the loss to the firm from allowing prices to deviate from their desired level if prices were fully flexible.